NatalyBova111/M6_React-To-Do-Application/README.md

   A task becomes urgent if it stays open longer than 1 minute
 - Task summary: open, done, total
 - Display creation date and time for each task
+- Data is persisted in `localStorage` so tasks remain after page reload

+## 🗂️ Features (Teil 2)

+### ✔ Categories
+- Each task belongs to one of three categories:
+  - **Work**
+  - **Personal**
+  - **Shopping**
+- Category is selected when creating a new task.

+### ✔ Grouped Lists
+- Tasks are grouped by category in the UI.
+- Each category has its own block with its tasks only.
+- Empty categories show a short “no tasks” hint.

 ### ✔ State Management
 - `useState` for managing todos and UI interactions